Spaceboy24/Portfolio/README.md

 Here is a quick glimpse of some projects that I have worked on and that have built me into the researcher, student and human I am.
 Thanks for taking the time to go through them!

 <h2> Contents </h2>
-1. Intel Asctec Leader-Follower UAV system
+1. Intel Asctec Leader-Follower UAV system \n
-2. Optimization Based Receding Horizon Trajectory Planner
+2. Optimization Based Receding Horizon Trajectory Planner \n
-3. Flyboys Delta V UAV
+3. Flyboys Delta V UAV \n
-4. Fire Location Observation and Classification Cubesat Constellation
+4. Fire Location Observation and Classification Cubesat Constellation \n